goFrendiAsgard/No-CMS/doc/tutorial.md

 How to see this user guide offline?
 ===================================
-Since No-CMS pdf-format documentation is no longer exists, you can use various markdown-previewer program to see this documentation offline.
+Since No-CMS pdf-format documentation no longer exists, you can use various markdown-previewer programs to see this documentation offline.
 Once you download No-CMS, you can find this documentation located at `/doc/tutorial.md`.

 If you use chrome browser, you can install an extension called [Markdown Preview](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd?hl=en).
 Once you install the extension, go to [chrome://extensions](chrome://extensions) and activate `Allow access to file urls`.
 Open up the documentation by using google chrome, and enjoy.